 The deal, which must be approved by shareholders, is expected to close later this year.

 - Want to Buy Whole Foods Products Online in Brampton?

 - Brampton Could be Home to Amazon's Second North American Headquarters

 - Brampton's Chances for Amazon's Second North American Headquarters are Slipping Away

 - Massive Distribution Centre in Brampton Hiring Seasonal Workers

-- Brampton Picks Possible Site for Amazon's Second North American Headquarters
+- Brampton Could Be Home to the Amazon’s Second North American Headquarters